 - Toilet brush – The most common solution is to just clean up the mess.
 The omnipresent toilet brush can be found beside any toilet bowl in a residence, hotel room or at a restaurant.
 If you do leave a mark in a public place it is expected you clean it up.

 Obviously this is a rather large flaw for those of us not interested in examining our leavings.
 But as I mentioned before, somewhere in the mysteries of low water/high shelf I have yet to come across a toilet that has jammed.
-Maybe I’m just lucky, but after spending even a small portion of my vacation with plunger in hand I am giving it up to the German toilet.
+Maybe I’m just lucky, but after spending a portion of my visit back to the States with plunger in hand I am bowing down to the German toilet.
 I’ll trade a plunger for a brush any day.

-So there you have it – the amazing and horrifying German toilet.
+So there you have it – the fascinating German toilet.
 What toilets have you found on your travels?
-Ever had a clog?
-Any tips to share?